artndev/artndev-blog-v2/README.md

 VITE_ADMIN_AUTH_TOKEN=...

 # URL of API remains untouchable (if you are running project locally)
-# Otherwise, change API-URL to something like this:
+# Otherwise, change API URL to something like this:
 # https://your-domain.com/api
 VITE_API_URL=http://localhost:8080/api